zaforius/BlackjackGR.py/README.md

 Currently, this project isn't open for contributions, as it's a personal showcase project.
 However, if you have suggestions or find a bug, feel free to open an issue!

 Credits
-This project was entirely developed by me, [Your Name].
+This project was entirely developed by me, Georgios Zafeiriou.
 It was designed to be a showcase piece demonstrating my Python and object-oriented programming skills.